paoloviviani/paoloviviani.github.io/_pages/about.md

   - /about.html
 ---

-Research Engineer at Noesis Solutions NV and PhD candidate in computer science at University of Turin.
+PhD in computer science.
+Currently research Engineer at Noesis Solutions NV.
 My main research topics are High-Performance Computing and systems for Artificial Intelligence and Machine Learning.
 I'm also interested in container and cloud technologies for HPC.

 Also, I'm an avid photographer.